moloewe-leuphana/moloewe-leuphana.github.io/docs/saved_for_later/00_template_notebook.md

 [**Jupyter Notebook**](https://jupyter-notebook.readthedocs.io/en/stable/).

-MoLöwe system relies on a Jupyter Notebook that follows a particular structure.
+MoLöwe system relies on a Project Notebook that follows a particular structure.
 The notebook that follows this pre-defined structure and is uploaded to MoLöwe is called a *Project Notebook*.

 In this page, the structure of the Project Notebook is outlined and some code examples are provided.